;

 The laundry kit comes with a 33 oz.
 Concentrate, one Laundry bottle and one Oxygen Boost.

 If you’re just trying to see if you think you’ll like Branch Basics, start here.
-This set comes with a Mini Concentrate, which has just enough concentrate to make one full bottle.
+This trial set comes with a Mini Concentrate, which has just enough concentrate to make one full bottle.

 It is not.
 In fact, it is not a sanitizer either.
 Branch basics works to remove germs from surfaces the way soap and water does from your hands.
+If you want a disinfectant, definitely go for Force of Nature (full review linked).

 Leave a Comment